Create a co-ordinated 'always-on' digital marketing strategy for the whole customer lifecycle to boost conversions and retention

 "Customer lifecycle marketing (CLM) is an approach to customer communication that recognises that different stages on the journey to becoming a loyal, active customer require different marketing messages and strategies." - Ometria, Ecommerce analyitics software

-When done correctly, personalised email messages combine all kinds of data to deliver mails which are extremely relevant and useful to the customer.
-Below is an example of a personalised email right done right.
+When done correctly, personalized email messages combine all kinds of data to deliver mails which are extremely relevant and useful to the customer.
+Below is an example of a personalized email right done right.

-It's important to consider how you can optimise your email messaging at certain key touchpoints across the customer journey, and therefore taking a step back and looking the whole customer journey is a must.
-For more information on applying customer lifecycle marketing techniques to your email marketing campaigns, check out our new guide.
+It's important to consider how you can optimize your email messaging at certain key touchpoints across the customer journey, and therefore taking a step back and looking at the whole customer journey is a must.

 Social media are one of the most powerful digital marketing channels since they can be applied through the customer lifecycle with these aims:

 - Reach: Organic and paid social updates to create awareness including through lookalike targeting

 - Act: Paid social options to generate leads